 A. There is literally no link between modern science and business risk management

-Today, even the most advanced non-financial organisations use the same risk management tools (decision trees, Monte Carlo, VaR, stress testing, scenario analysis) created in the 40s and the 60s.
-The latest research in forecasting, modelling uncertainty, risk quantification and neural networks is mainly ignored by majority of risk managers in non-financial sector.
+Today, even the most advanced non-financial organizations use the same risk management tools (decision trees, Monte Carlo, VaR, stress testing, scenario analysis) created in the 40s and the 60s.
+The latest research in forecasting, modeling uncertainty, risk quantification and neural networks is mainly ignored by majority of risk managers in non-financial sector.

-Ironically, many organisations do use tools like Monte Carlo simulations (developed in 1946 by the way) for forecasting and research, but it’s not the risk manager who does that.
-Same can be said about the latest development in blockchain technology, arguably the best tool for transparent and accurate counterparty risk management.
+Ironically, many organizations do use tools like Monte Carlo simulations (developed in 1946 by the way) for forecasting and research, but it’s not the risk manager who does that.
+Same can be said about the latest development in blockchain technology, arguably the best tool for transparent and accurate counter-party risk management.
 Yet pretty much ignored by risk managers.

 It’s also been years since I last saw a scientist present at any risk management event sharing new ways or tools to quantify risks associated with business objectives.
 Same can be said about the overall poor quality of postgraduate research published in the field of risk management.

 B. Modern risk management is detached from day to day business operations and decision making